 This year, the conditions are perfect for viewing the Eta Aquarids Meteor Shower.
 If you’ve been asking, “How do I see the Eta Aquarids Meteor Shower?” then read on!

-This year, it will be a New Moon which means it will be lovely and dark to see bright and faint meteors.
+This year, it will be a first quarter moon which means it will be lovely and dark to see bright and faint meteors in the early hours of the morning.

 The Eta Aquarids are active from 19th April to 28th May, peaking on 6th May.
-It’s predicted that there will be up to 30 meteors per hour at the peak of activity.
-It’s worth trying to see this meteor shower on the nights either side.
+It’s predicted that there will be up to 40 meteors per hour at the peak of activity.
+It’s also worth trying to see this meteor shower on the nights either side.

 When and where to look: